infusionsoft/mickael-test-2024.11/sdks/core/php/docs/Api/TagsApi.md

 List Tags

-Retrieve a list of Tags defined in the application.
-To search for `null` or empty fields use `filter==NONE`
+Retrieves a list of Tags defined in the application To search for `null` or empty fields use `filter==NONE`

 ### Example